From the founder of the Holosapiens Project

 • hot-phlegm symptoms - barking cough with thick, yellow or green phlegm, asthma

 Phlegm is heavy and obstructive in nature.
-Thus whether the phlegm is “cold” or “hot” chest oppression and shortness of breath will be experienced.
+Thus whether the phlegm is “cold” or “hot” there is chest oppression and shortness of breath.
 The major symptom for “phlegm in the Lung” is cough as the Lung is trying to expectorate the phlegm.
-In the cases of “cold phlegm”, where the phlegm is more watery, the cough is accompanied by profuse white sputum, that is easy to expectorate.
+In the cases of “cold phlegm”, where the phlegm is more watery, the cough is accompanied by profuse white sputum that is easy to expectorate.
 As the phlegm is profuse lying down may worsen one’s condition.
 (1)

 Treatment

-To treat phlegm in the Lung it is important to address the underlying condition that causes it, which is “dampness in the Spleen” and “deficiency of Spleen Qi”.
-Please read the materials Deficiency of Spleen Qi and Dampness in the Spleen in the Physiology chapter to review how Traditional Chinese Medicine treats these two conditions and more importantly what foods to avoid in order not to worsen them.
+To treat phlegm in the Lung it is important to address the underlying conditions that cause it such as “dampness in the Spleen” and “deficiency of Spleen Qi”.
+Please read the materials Deficiency of Spleen Qi and Dampness in the Spleen in the Physiology chapter to review how traditional Chinese medicine addresses these two conditions and more importantly what foods to avoid in order not to worsen them.

 To unlock the rest of this article select "Yes, I want to learn!" below.